TIERS/uwb-cooperative-mrs-localization/README.md

 ![](./demos/centralized_pf_xy_error.png)

 ## TODO
-- [ ] add polyfit uwb bia value to the data input
+- [ ] add polyfit uwb bia value to the data input.
-- [ ] run single pf in each robot
+- [ ] run single pf in each robot.
-- [ ] have a centeralized pf
+- [ ] have a centeralized pf.
 - [ ] add feedback data from centeralized pf to local pf.
 - [ ] improve visualization of results
+- [ ] add triangulation code and results.